 If more than two joints are needed in a very long run, they should be put in a series, one after the other.
 Each barrel must be rigidly fastened while conduit is loosely supported with straps allowing the conduit to move freely as it expands and contracts.
 When installed in a series, each section acts independently of the other.
-Spacing of conduit supports must be in accordance with Section 12-1114 of the Canadian Electrical Code or NEC Article 347-8.
+Spacing of conduit supports must be in accordance with NEC Article 347-8.
 (See Table on Support Spacing)